googleapis/google-cloud-java/google-cloud-language/README.md

 Google [Cloud Natural Language API][cloud-language-docs] provides natural language understanding technologies to developers, including sentiment analysis, entity analysis, and syntax analysis.
 This API is part of the larger Cloud Machine Learning API family.

-See the ``google-cloud`` API [natural language documentation][language-api] to learn how to use this Cloud Natural Language API Client Library.
+See the [Natural Language client library docs][language-client-lib-docs] to learn how to use this Cloud Natural Language API Client Library.

 Getting Started
 ---------------